ShoYamanishi/RigidBodySimulationBasics/README.md

 ## Installation for iOS

-Plug-in an iOS device to your Mac, open [SampleApp01.xcodeproj](SampleApp01/SampleApp01.xcodeproj/) with XCode, build, and run.
+Plug an iOS device in to your Mac, open [SampleApp01.xcodeproj](SampleApp01/SampleApp01.xcodeproj/) with XCode, build, and run.
 It's been tesetd on Mac mini M1 2020, Ventura 13.5, and XCode 14.3.1.

 # Usage

-On iOS App, tile the device to let the balls roll according to the gravity.
+On iOS App, tilt the device to let the balls roll according to the gravity.
 On Linux, the location of the cursor relative to the center of the window defines the gravity applied to the balls.
 The 7 small balls are linked together like a chain.
 The slider *Torsional Spring Strengh* controls the forces applied to the 7 balls, which makes the chain act like a pool noodle.
 On Linux the strengh is controled by the arrow keys.

 # License
-GPL V3
+GPL v3

 # Contact
 Shoichiro Yamanishi ( e92rodbearings @ gmail . com )